dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 # Server made for LINUX, GUI on any browser on any system.

+Update V1.6:
+- prepared for the new upcoming NB bandplan
+- automatically measures transponder noise (nice for comparing dishes and receivers)

 Update V1.5:
 - totally new frequency calculations.
 Now it's possible to configure the NB monitor by just modifying the values in qo100websdr.h
 - frequency correction value in qo100websdr.h to compensate the bad crystals in most RTLsdr sticks.